About Paver Tools

 With the use of a chisel, the pavers are slowly chipped away, until the desired size or edging is achieved.
 So the use of this hand tool enables a smooth edged result.

-Hence, the benefit of a hand tool, like the chisel, is that you can perform intricate, detailed procedures, which may be a little difficult with a power tool.
+Hence, the benefit of hand paver tools, like the chisel, is that you can perform intricate, detailed procedures, which may be a little difficult with a power tool.